dshah2008/dshah2008.github.io/pump_it_up.md

 | Random Forest |   0.7942    |    0.7875     |
 |   CatBoost    |   0.8195    |    0.8146     |
 |   LightGBM    |   0.8213    |    0.8170     |

+LightGBM demonstrated best performance on test data based on submission results on DrivenData.
+We further examine its Classification Report and Confusion Matrix.

 <br/>